kiran-vuksanaj/ov5640-probe/README.md

 sw[2] :: mode for camera register writes
 * 1'b0 references the ROM initialized during synthesis
 * 1'b1 references the BRAM that can communicate over UART through Manta

+sw[3] :: glow trails display mode
+* 1'b0 sets default mode, displaying glow trails
+* 1'b1 displays a luminance mask on the camera input according to the currently set `threshold` value

+sw[15:8] :: glow trails threshold
+* a lower value causes longer trails, and more items unintentionally picked up. a higher value (closer to 255) reduces the trail effect.
+Turning all switches on (8'd255) results in default camera output.
+* depending on room lighting conditions, setting the threshold to about `8'hA0` can produce nice glow trails.
+Adjust the value for more precision.

 ### User-Defined Buttons
 * btn[0] : system reset